 Huh.
 It’s almost like GURPS has its chop-optimized and stab-optimized weapons behaving like they should, without further fiddling.
 Which in turn suggests that the game just might know what it’s doing, more than a certain dilettante armchair pundit sometimes realizes.

 So.
 Do I still think that the raw sw/thr multiple should be lower than it is?
 Mmm, yeah, I think it’d ideally be less than 2.0 for all ST scores, so that stabs have basic utility even when a weapon’s damage is an unadorned “thr imp, sw cut”.
 Perhaps not as low as the 1.5 I had suggested, though.
 I think 1.7 or so feels right.
-But forget the feels; look at the numbers!
+But the game already comes reasonably close to that.
 While the raw sw/thr multiple between ST 10 and 20 often hits or exceeds 2.0, it [checks spreadsheet…] averages 1.88 in that range.
 That’s not bad!

 Sorry, there’s more to come…